Elizabeth: Obstinate, Headstrong Girl Audiobook

 In my opinion the best thing about this audiobook is that listening to the words being spoken highlights the parts you love and also brings to life passages that you might have overlooked or forgotten how well crafted they are.
 Every story was wonderful and Grace brought them all to life.

-When I took my niece to Reno for her birthday we ended up getting stuck in three car accidents.
-It took us 6 hours to get there instead of 3.
-And as we were stuck in traffic no music would play on my radio or through Amazon music as we hit an area where the towers weren’t changed out yet, and there was no service.
-The only thing I had for us as it grew dark, and we were bored, was this audiobook as I had downloaded it on my phone.
-We ended up listening to Resolution by Amy D’Orazioon the way there andLove in the Limelight” by Beau North on the way back.
+Once when we were on a road trip we got stuck in three car accidents.
+It took us 6 hours to get to our destination instead of 3.
+And as we were stuck in traffic no music would play on my radio or through Amazon music as we hit an area where there was no service.
+The only thing I had for us was this audiobook as I had downloaded it on my phone.
+We ended up listening to Resolution by Amy D’Orazioon on the way there andLove in the Limelight” by Beau North on the way back.

 My niece and sister enjoyed Resolution, but I had to explain the plot of Pride and Prejudice to my niece as she has never read or watched it (at least not yet).